Article History

 Blank rows can be trimmed by using the Pattern Delay command, SEx (.it) or EEx (.xm) in the row before the blank rows would happen.
 This extends the length of the row by holding in place x times, where x is the length of one row.

 For example, SE1 at speed 6 would cause that row to be held for 12 ticks instead.
+(However, in IT format, an effect command typically takes up more space than a single blank row.)

 If there's nothing in between a bunch of rows, consider using this command and moving everything else up to fill the space!